arnavk377/BARNProject/ben.md

     Lng: 45
     Fd: 57
     Fum: 1</td>
-    <td> - Smith holds the Alabama single-game receiving touchdowns record
+    <td> -Smith holds the Alabama single-game receiving touchdowns record
-    - Smith was a five-star recruit coming out of high school
-    - Went to college at the University of Alabama</td>
+    -Smith was a five-star recruit coming out of high school -Went to college at the University of Alabama</td>
   </tr>
   <tr>
     <td>Nico</td>